jasmine-smith8/website-template/README.md

 > * Color schemes
 > * Fonts
 > * Images or graphics
 > 💡 Create a website that looks amazing and ties together all your ideas into one clear, cohesive theme.

+TO DO:

+* Finish adding tasks to README
+* Comment all code corresponding to tasks for easier navigation
+* Create an example of a completed website